PeterHamfelt/Chronic_Kidney_Disease_Analysis/README.md

     y_pred = predictor.predict(test_data)
     ```

-* Unit testing
-This code has been partially programmed following the Test Driven Developement approach.
-Here is the command to launch the tests script.
-    ```bash
-    python -m unittest discover
-    ```

 ## Authors

 David Urban

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgments